 This study explores the farther reaches of what may be possible if nations can agree on a clear and transparent set of standards and regulations for countries to use when setting up their carbon markets.
 The UN negotiations in Santiago this December will be critical to bringing to reality the exploratory work of work such as this study.

 This research demonstrates how important it is that nations, as well as interest groups in the environmental space, consider the role of business.
 There are plenty of NGOs advocating for practical solutions to the problem of climate change, but not many of them address the concerns of the business community.

 It’s not heresy to say this: whatever we may think of the global economy and its presence in our lives, business is among the most important constituencies that make up society.
 And as such, it has a role to play in addressing our problems.

-Within the climate sphere alone, green NGOs advocate for solutions that consider science, human rights, climate justice, gender, youth and workers.
-Why would it be seen as wrong that an NGO should help craft effective, efficient market mechanism regulations in order that business can fully play its role?
+Within the climate sphere alone, green NGOs advocate for solutions that consider science, human rights, climate justice, gender, youth, and workers.
+Why would it be seen as wrong that an NGO should help craft effective, efficient market mechanism regulations so that business can fully play its role?

 Some may say that governments simply need to regulate carbon emissions out of existence, by imposing a tax on carbon dioxide.
 There are many parts of the world where that happens.
-Real explorers however are looking for ways that actually guarantee the environmental outcome, rather than government tax receipts.
+Real explorers, however, are looking for ways that guarantee the environmental outcome, rather than government tax receipts.